-Note 6 - Commitments, Contingencies, and Leasehold Improvements Payable
+Note 7 - Commitments, Contingencies, and Concentrations

 International Studies Charter High School, Inc. entered into a sublease with Southwest Eight Property, LLC ("Landlord") for the School's 27,754 square feet building including all ancillary facilities, outdoor areas and other improvements.
-The Landlord is an affiliate of the School's management company (See Note 4).
+The Landlord is an affiliate of the School's education service and support provider (See Note 4).
 This facility is shared with International Studies Charter Middle School (a charter school under International Studies Charter High School, Inc.).
-Initial fixed annual payments under this agreement (based on \$22.00 per square foot) are approximately \$610,588 adjusted annually based on the greater of 3% or the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
-The agreement continued through October 2013 with an option to renew for three additional five-year terms.
-On August 30, 2013, the School exercised the option to extend the sublease for an additional five year term commencing on November 1, 2013 and ending on October 31, 2018.
+Initial fixed annual payments under this agreement (based on \$22.00 per square foot) are \$610,588 adjusted annually based on the greater of 3% or the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+The agreement continues through October 31, 2018 with an option to renew for two additional five-year terms.